s0nx/pciex/README.md

 ```

 ## Usage
+There are 3 operation modes:
+1. Live mode: display PCI device topology information of the current system.
-`sudo ./build/pciex`
+   `sudo ./build/pciex -l`

+2. Snapshot capture mode: obtain PCI device topology information of the current system
+   and save it to file.
+   `sudo ./build/pciex -c < path/to/snapshot >`

+2. Snapshot view mode: parse previously captured snapshot and display PCI device topology
+   `./build/pciex -s < path/to/snapshot >`

-(note: the tool requires root privileges in order to read the whole 4k of configuration space and parse `vmalloced` areas)
+(note: modes 1 and 2 require root privileges in order to read the whole configuration space and parse `vmalloced` areas)

 In order to be able to get meaningful v2p mapping info, `kptr_restrict` kernel parameter should set to `1`:
 `echo 1 | sudo tee /proc/sys/kernel/kptr_restrict`, otherwise the addresses would be hashed.